 Calming tools - sitting in the backyard on a sunny day, walking the dogs by myself, restorative yoga/laying in child's post for a few minutes

 Laughter tools - watching episodes of aforementioned Unbreakable Kimmie Schmidt, playing with my dogs, listening to funny podcasts (big fan of The Great Debates right now)

 Energizing tools - going for a run until I feel like stopping, getting fancy coffee, listening to my girl power spotify mix (it's all Lady Gaga, En Vogue, Beyonce, Kesha and Missy Elliot)

 Ways to release energy/anger - listening to angsty music & crying, throwing (soft) things at my bed, talking/yelling/crying to my husband

-Try to make a list of self care tools so you can pull it out when you're in need of a little extra nourishment (from food or otherwise).
-At first, you might pick the wrong tool for the job (keeping with the metaphor, like the time I tried to hammer a screw into the wall to hang a picture).
-As you get better at identifying emotions and what self care you need, you'll find yourself relying on food less and less - and feeling less guilty when you do.
+Keep your self care toolbox somewhere handy so you can pull it out when you need it.
+You might think about keeping your self care toolbox as a list on your cell phone so it’s aways handy!
+At first, you might pick the wrong tool for the job, but as you get better at identifying emotions and what self care you need, you'll find yourself relying on food less and less - and feeling less guilty when you do.

 Of course, a bit part of this is building a healthier relationship with food.
 If food isn’t being restricted, and you have access to all foods at all times, then food probably isn’t going to be the self care tool that you want to choose all the time.
 If you need help or guidance with that aspect of it, please reach out to see if we’re a good fit to work together!